fgomezvela/UniversalDXTask/README.md

 		labels(cla,testset[,-2])

+NOTES :
+	1.First, load the functions in R.
-NOTE : This code is included in task.R file.
-Please, set the working directory of R (using setwd function) to the directory where is stored your dataset.
+	2.This code is included in task.R file.
+	3.Please, set the working directory of R (using setwd function) to the directory where is stored your dataset.

 REFERENCES: